Camping Food Ideas – No Refrigeration Required!

 Pair your banana bread with some peanut butter… or maybe just a coffee.

-Granola bars or energy bars make great desserts or snacks.
-Since oats digest more slowly than other forms of carbohydrates, granola bars make the ideal snack to consume before vigorous exercise like hiking.
-The minerals that oats contain like potassium and magnesium will help you recover faster too.
+Granola or energy bars make great camping desserts or snacks.
+Since oats are digested more slowly than other forms of carbohydrate, granola bars are an ideal pre-exercise snack for activities like hiking.
+Oats also contain potassium and magnesium, which help you to recover faster too.

 hikers eating muesli bars